1 Bg 4-1972: Transcendental Knowledge

 > platform.
 The demons cannot adjust themselves to this

-> transcendental nature of the Lord, which the Lord Himself
+> transcendental nature of the Lord, as the Lord

 > explains in the following verse.